RodrigoPerestrelo/AI-Project/README.md

 Problem descriptions in Portuguese

-The projects were done in collaboration with: https://github.com/crispantea
+The project was done in collaboration with: https://github.com/crispantea

 ## Final grade:
 19.25/20